 - Organisations that participate with us in payments systems including merchants, payment organisations, tolling organisations;

-- Other organisations involved in our normal business practices, including our agents and contractors e.g. security, car parking and cleaning contractors; those involved in debt collecting, IT contractors, print/mail/digital service providers;
+- Other organisations involved in our normal business practices, including our consultants and contractors e.g. security, car parking and cleaning contractors; those involved in debt collecting, IT contractors, print/mail/digital service providers;

 - Organisations with whom we have alliances or arrangements for the purposes of promoting our respective products or services e.g. airlines, charities;

 - Organisations that maintain, review and develop our business systems, procedures and technology infrastructure, including testing or upgrading our computer systems;

 - Our tenants and licensees e.g. airlines, transport operators;